ayourtch/openwrt-map-cernet5/README.md

 1. Configure a given interface as "DHCPv6 client"
 2. Edit the /etc/config/network and add the line "option reqopts '48879'" under the interface that is configured for DHCPv6 client
+3. Change the firewall configuration for IPv6 default inbound forwarding from "REJECT" to "ACCEPT" (to be investigated if a more granular setting is doable)

 After the DHCP lease happens, the log is in the /tmp/map.log on the OpenWRT CPE.